Jump to all Ninja Creami sorbet recipes:

 Ingredients

-• 2 cups of freshly squeezed orange juice or fresh store-bought orange juice (the type you get from the fridge not on the shelf, and without added sugar).
-Pulp-free is best.
+- 2 cups of freshly squeezed orange juice or fresh store-bought orange juice (the type you get from the fridge not on the shelf, and without added sugar).
+With or without pulp, either will work.

 Instructions